PXshadow/OpenLife/openlife/ReadMe/ReadMe.txt

 - TODO: cloth interactions while wearing (for example piling sheep skin)

 *AI container use*
-- NPCS: Dont use container on bear skin floor
+- NPCS: Dont use food in container on bear skin floor
-- NPCS: Dont use closed or locked chests
-- NPCS: Drop in container.
-Add list which item in which container.
-Prefer containers
-- NPCS: Let baker store pies in container.
-Implement a gneric store in container function.
+- NPCS: Drop toos in cointainer and use tools from container

 - TODO: Add teleport cool down for 5 sec